 - Its subset: roughly, the set of types and primitives that it supports.
-The standard subsets of Interpress are defined in § 5.1.1, and informally tabulated in Table 5.1.
-A subset S printer supports at least all the facilities in subset S. The subsets provide a rough characterization of the power of a printer, as well as some guidance to the designer about what facilities it is desirable to include or omit as a whole. - Its environment: the fonts and decompression operations that it makes available to a master through the FINDFONT, FINDCOLOR, and FINDDECOMPRESSOR primitives, and the list of easy net transformations (§ 5.1.2).
-Each printer must specify what fonts, colors, decompressors and easy transformations it offers.
+The standard subsets of Interpress are defined in § 5.1.1.
+The subsets provide a rough characterization of the power of a printer, as well as some guidance to the designer about what facilities it is desirable to include or omit as a whole. - Its environment: the fonts, colors, and decompression operators that it makes available to a master through the FINDFONT, FINDCOLOR, FINDCOLOROPERATOR, FINDCOLORMODEL-OPERATOR, and FINDDECOMPRESSOR primitives, and the list of easy net transformations (§ 5.1.2).
+Interpress imposes no requirements on the contents of a printer's environment.
+Each printer must specify what fonts, colors, color models, color model operators, decompressors and easy transformations it offers.
 Interpress does not define how this is done.
 (But see § 4.9.3.) - The complexity of the images it can handle.
 This difficult question is discussed in § 5.1.3.